UAE, AFGHANISTAN

 BATTLE SCARS

-The history of Afghanistan is well known and although it can proudly define its borders its had to work for it, hence the nickname the graveyard of empires.
-While driving around you don’t need to go far to see proof of the many wars.
-From soviet tanks and Kalashnikovs to Hummers and Hescos there is something on every corner.
+The history of Afghanistan is well known, and although it can proudly define its borders, it has had to work for them; hence the nickname, the graveyard of empires.
+While driving around, you don’t need to go far to see proof of the many wars.
+From Soviet tanks and Kalashnikovs to Hummers and Hesco bastions, there is something on every corner.

-I took huge interest in the US invasion but the shear number of abandoned military outposts shocked me, a sign of how dangerous things were.
+I took a huge interest in the US invasion, but the sheer number of abandoned military outposts shocked me, a sign of how dangerous things were.

 TODAY’S YOUTUBE VIDEOS